-Architecture.
-SPE, 2LP, and DP view the individual phonological generalizations (F_i in Figure 1) as language-specific.
-On the other hand, in OT every language has the same individual phonological generalizations (Prince and Smolensky, 1993; McCarthy and Prince, 1995; Prince and Smolensky, 2004), and languages only differ in how those generalizations interact.
+SPE, 2LP, and DP view the individual phonological generalizations ( $F_i$ in Figure 1) as language-specific.
+On the other hand, in OT every language has the same individual phonological generalizations (McCarthy and Prince 1995; Prince and Smolensky 1993, 2004), and languages only differ in how those generalizations interact.
 Like DP and 2LP, the individual generalizations are constraints.
-But the interaction (\times) of constraints in OT is more subtle than in either of those theories: the constraints are prioritized and underlying forms are mapped to surface forms which optimally satisfy these constraints.
-Standardly, constraints are stipulated to come in two kinds: MARKEDNESS CONSTRAINTS, which penalize alternations with marked surface forms, and FAITHFULNESS CONSTRAINTS, which penalize forms which deviate from the underlying form (Kager, 1999; Prince and Smolensky, 2004; McCarthy, 2007b).
+But the interaction (×) of constraints in OT is more subtle than in either of those theories: the constraints are prioritized and underlying forms are mapped to surface forms which optimally satisfy these constraints.
+Standardly, constraints are stipulated to come in two kinds: MARKEDNESS CONSTRAINTS, which penalize alternations with marked surface forms, and FAITHFULNESS CONSTRAINTS, which penalize surface forms which deviate from the underlying form (Kager 1999; McCarthy 2007b; Prince and Smolensky 2004).

 Formally, the architecture of OT grammars admits three main components.
 GEN relates underlying forms to a potentially infinite set of candidate surface forms.
-CON is a list of totally ordered constraints, each of which maps an underlying form u and a candidate surface form s to a nonnegative integer (the number of times (u, s) violates the constraint).
-Thus as a whole, CON maps each (u, s) pair to a vector of numbers called the VIOLATION PROFILE.
+CON is a list of totally ordered constraints, each of which maps an underlying form u and a candidate surface form s to a non-negative integer (the number of times (u,s) violates the constraint).
+Thus, as a whole, CON maps each (u,s) pair to a vector of numbers called the VIOLATION PROFILE.
 EVAL selects, for a given underlying form, the candidate surface form with the most favorable violation profile: the one that violates the most important constraints the least.